 Yes, you may be able to paint, sew and crochet but you should not be selling products under each if you want to build a strong business and make a name for that business at your next craft show.

-Think of it this way; would you take my advice seriously if I only had a couple so-so articles on my blog about craft shows and the rest were covering travel tips, recipes, tech advice and parenting techniques?
+Think of it this way; would you take my advice seriously if I only had a couple of so-so articles on my blog about craft shows and the rest were covering travel tips, recipes, tech advice, and parenting techniques?

 My advice would seem a little inauthentic, scattered and I might even come across as someone who’s just trying to make a buck by throwing anything and everything against the wall to see what sticks.
 Right?

 Hopefully, the fact that I have over 100 craft show and handmade business-related articles on my blog, have written 2 ebooks on the subjects and have been in the handmade industry for over a decade, helps me build trust and credibility with you.

 If you’re selling products that fall under several categories or are offering too much variety and are lacking a unique angle, you may be losing sales because of it.